tarcisiobueno/datacamp/README.md

 ## Introduction

-This challenge focuses on tackling a critical problem in machine learning: training classifiers with limited labeled data.
 In real-world scenarios, obtaining high-quality negative labels is often challenging, making Positive-Unlabeled (PU) learning a crucial technique for various applications, including sentiment analysis, medical diagnosis, and fraud detection.

 ### Where does the data come from?
 The dataset used in this challenge is constructed by aggregating and processing text data from multiple sources: